open-atmos/PySDM/paper/paper.md

   of the droplet breakup process (as detailed in a forthcoming publication from @DeJong_et_al_2022) and the immersion freezing process.
-In addition, we include enhanced support for adaptive time-stepping, as well as a new framework to initialize aerosol modes with different chemical or hygroscopic properties.
+In addition, we include enhanced support for adaptive time-stepping, as well as a new framework to initialize aerosol modes with different composition/hygroscopicity parameters.

-We continue to expand and maintain a set of examples demonstrating project features through reproduction of results from literature.
+We continue to expand and maintain in the `PySDM-examples` package a set of examples demonstrating project features through reproduction of results from literature.
+The examples package has a fourfold role in the project.
+First, it serves to guide the users and the developers through the package features.
+Second, `PySDM-examples` has been used as a teaching material offering multiple interactive Jupyter notebooks suitable for hands-on demonstrations of basic cloud-physics processes and simulation approaches, avoiding exposing students to the technicalities of compilation and simulation environment setup and access.
+Third, inclusion within `PySDM-examples` of simulation scripts/notebooks pertaining to newly submitted research papers can potentially streamline assessment of the results by reviewers -- running simulations described in a paper can be done in the same way as for other examples: independently, anonymously and without technical or legal obstacles, in many cases just with a single-click on a link to a cloud-computing platform such as Google Colab.
+Last but not least, throughout code reviews of new examples, we encourage developers to accompany each new example with a set of so-called ``smoke tests'' within the `PySDM` project which assert mathes agains reference data ensuring that published results remain reproducible despite ongoing developments.

-The key motivation behind development of `PySDM` has been to offer the community a set of readily reusable building blocks for development and community dissemination of extensions to particle-based microphysics models.
+Overall, the key motivation behind development of `PySDM` has been to offer the community a set of readily reusable building blocks for development and community dissemination of extensions to particle-based microphysics models.
 To this end, we strive to maintain strict modularity of the PySDM building blocks, separation of